top of page

 Before going to Switzerland, my impression of Taiwan was: a rigorous time in school, practicing cello a lot, participating in national competitions, playing in youth orchestras, etc. Actually, I hadn't really seen Taiwan yet.
 After meeting my husband Fabian Müller in Switzerland, we started to enjoy traveling and hiking in the mountains, and we began our "discovery journey" in Taiwan together.
 With its exceptional hospitality and delicious cuisine, Taiwan has soon become Fabian's second home!
 As I've grown older, I've seen many beautiful places abroad.
 However, Taiwan, although there are still many places I haven't visited, remains the home of my heart.
 And within me grew a strong desire to give back to my homeland Taiwan for everything it has given me.
 So, together with my husband, I founded the "Swiss Music Night" concert-series ten years ago.
 In these ten years it has become the most important platform for music and cultural exchange between my beloved Taiwan and Switzerland.
 This year, in 2024, we have taken another step and launched the first Taiwan International Cello Festival.

 To establish and organize a music festival, one cannot do without like-minded partners.
-I would like to express my heartfelt gratitude for the support of all organizations and the enthusiastic response of the festival team, and I look forward to sharing the vibrant TWICF festival with everyone.
-The inaugural TWICF Festival is rich in diversity, with top masters from Germany and Switzerland collaborating with Taiwan's outstanding cellists in concerts, master classes, and workshops in Taipei and Kaohsiung.
-In addition, the festival has partnered with Yunlin's century-old Samsiu Garden, to invite the Academy of Taiwan Strings to perform a number of Taiwanese folk songs adapted for cello and string orchestra, and to offer beginners and cello enthusiasts a rare opportunity to bring their instruments and play together live.
+I would like to express my heartfelt gratitude for the support of all the organizations involved and the enthusiastic response from the festival team.
+It was a great joy to share the vibrant TWICF Festival with everyone for the first time.
+The TWICF Festival celebrates diversity, bringing together top masters from around the world to collaborate with Taiwan’s outstanding cellists in concerts, master classes, and workshops held in both Taipei and Kaohsiung.
+In addition, the festival continues with Moments of Resonance, offering beginners and cello enthusiasts a rare opportunity to bring their instruments and play together live.

 The importance and impact of encounters with great musical personalities for young musicians is something I've experienced firsthand.
 Of course, honing skills on the instrument is essential, requiring diligence and talent.
 However, ultimately, it's not the most crucial aspect.
 It's about the humanity behind the music and the music itself.
 It's about experiencing how great musicians immerse themselves in the flow of music with their entire life experience, knowledge, skill, and passion.
 Experiencing this, whether in concerts or masterclasses, can ignite a spark of inspiration in a young person that lasts a lifetime.
 With the TWICF, I am committed to providing such opportunities for inspiration to young cellists in Taiwan.